nicknatali/UseTriangle-/README.md

 When decimals below one are entered, it doesn’t express what triangle it is.

 It will be a blessing to work with you sir.
 Let me know if there is anything more that I can do to help. :)

+October 3rd, 2016: This is now for assignment 4.